Lightning-AI/pytorch-lightning/docs/source/extensions/loops.rst

     class MyLoop(FitLoop):

         def advance(self):
-            # advance from one iteration to the next
+            """Advance from one iteration to the next."""

         def on_advance_end(self):
-            # do something at the end of an iteration
+            """Do something at the end of an iteration."""

         def on_run_end(self):
-            # do something when the loop ends
+            """Do something when the loop ends."""

 A full list with all built-in loops and subloops can be found :ref:`here <loop structure>`.